jll38/url-shortener/README.md

 # Next.JS 13 URL-Shortener

-A simple URL shortener built using Next.JS 13, backed by Prisma and SQLite.
+A simple URL shortener built using Next.JS 13, backed by Prisma and MongodB.

 ## Features

 - Quick URL shortening
-- SQLite database with Prisma for data management
+- MongoDB database with Prisma for data management

 ## Upcoming Features